Billy Williams

 Billy Williams 25 homers and 86 RBI in 1961 earned him the Rookie of the Year Award

 Billy Williams burst onto the scene with the Cubs in 1961 hitting 25 homers with 86 runs batted in to win the Rookie of the Year Award.
-In the collection is Williams’ first Topps cards which he has signed boldly over his uniform.
-Williams would hit 20 or more homers in each of his first 13 ful
+He went on to slug 20 or more home runs for 13 straight seasons and 14 overall.
+The Cubs left fielder hit .300 or better in five campaigns and drove in 90 or more r

-Billy Williams remained close to the Chicago Cubs franchise after retirement
+Billy Williams remained close to the Chicago Cubs franchise after his 1976 retirement

-Billy Williams remained close to the Chicago Cubs franchise after retirement
+Billy Williams remained close to the Chicago Cubs franchise after his 1976 retirement

 Billy Williams' induction into the Baseball Hall of Fame came on July 26, 1987